 For Mac - iPad - iPhone

 Many older Macs used 'Microphone Level' rather than 'Line Level' input voltages in their audio jacks.
 The standard 1/8th inch plug looked the same, but many PC analog headsets with microphones with 2 separate plugs, one for it's built-in mic simply did not work on a Macintosh.
 They failed to deliver adequate volatge to the audio in port for the microphone to produce an audible level of sound.
+Mono and stereo headsets compatible with Mac have been a bit problematic historically.
+For a long time Apple used different line voltage standards for 1/8" plug microphones that fractured the Analog headset market into those that were PC compatible and others that were Mac compatible.
+As such, USB headsets for Mac became a far wiser headset choice for assured Mac compatibility.

 USB-C Digital Headsets For New MacsA new generation of all-digital Mac compatible USB-C headsets with mic can use the Type-C USB 3.1 / Thunderbolt 3 ports on newer MacBook Pro and Air laptops, as well as the latest iMac and Mac mini desktop computers.